mateodelnorte/node_hands_on-unit_testing/README.md

 $
 ```

+All you need to do is create a file called ```makefile``` (usually in your project's base folder) and put your build targets within it. (like here: https://github.com/mateodelnorte/node_hands_on-unit_testing/blob/master/makefile)

 One neat thing is that build targets (the names of the commands, you put to the left of the colon) can be chained and reused:

 ```bash